The ProjectorScreen.com & Projector Reviews 2024 UST Projector Showdown

 They were limited to a 2 hour time limit per unit and were not permitted to use any sort of sophisticated calibration equipment, meters or signal generators or analyzers - they were permitted to use the same type of tools as the average consumer would have available to them (light meter/color temperature apps, Spears & Muncil patterns and clips, etc).

 No one should know the nuances of their projectors and all of the various settings and options than the manufacture themselves.
-Putting the impetus on the manufacturers to configure their own units ensured that all competitors had the opportunity to ensure that their best foot was put forth taking into account the rooms lighting conditions as well as the content and criteria to be judged.
+Putting the onus on the manufacturers to configure their own units ensured that all competitors had the opportunity to ensure that their best foot was put forth taking into account the rooms lighting conditions as well as the content and criteria to be judged.

 Many manufacturers made the trip out to the Showdown Arena to dial in their units and those who could not make the trip sent us specific settings and configurations to plug in.
 The only manufacturer who did not wish to participate or take advantage of the invitation was Samsung, who ironically has their QA lab located less than 30 minutes from our location.